hed-hog/development/lib/libs/admin/README.md

 # Hedhog Menu

-**HedHog Menu** is a library for managing menus within the HedHog framework.
-It provides a set of RESTful endpoints for CRUD operations on menu items, as well as functionalities to handle pagination and ordering of menus.
+**HedHog Menu** is a library for managing menu within the HedHog framework.
+It provides a set of RESTful endpoints for CRUD operations on menu items, as well as functionalities to handle pagination and ordering of menu.

 ### Features